Electric fans are pretty simple – that part is true. But can electric fans be left on 24 hours a day? And what about other questions you may have?

 It’s not hard to figure out how much an electric fan uses and estimate how much the electricity will cost us.

 To do that we need to come up with some simple estimated numbers and also we need to know about how much our electrical power company charges.
 Power companies bill the power you use with a rate called cents per KiloWatt-hour.
-We’ll use Kilowatt-hours again like we did in previous examples.
+We’ll use Kilowatt-hours again as we did in previous examples.

 Figuring out electric fan energy costs